Nicola898989/ToonNet/README.md

 The result is a text format that stays friendly to humans, shrinks token counts by 30-60% on uniform payloads, and keeps parsers honest thanks to length annotations.

-## Why ToonSharp?
+## Why ToonNet?

 - **Token and storage savings** - fewer delimiters, repeated keys, and quotes lead to smaller prompts, cheaper LLM calls, and slimmer log files.
 - **LLM-aware validation** - deterministic indentation and optional length markers keep streamed data aligned with what a model expects.
 - **Predictable logging** - TOON can be tailed like plain text while still preserving structured data; no more bloated JSON blobs in observability stacks.
-- **Zero external dependencies** - ToonSharp targets .NET Standard 2.0 and modern TFMs without bundling third-party libraries.
+- **Zero external dependencies** - ToonNet targets .NET Standard 2.0 and modern TFMs without bundling third-party libraries.
 - **Symmetric APIs** - the same options drive both encoding and decoding, making round-trips safe across services and teams.

 ---